Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 `aws s3 ls s3://daos-bucket`

-THis is how we have successfully moved objects from s3 bucket to daos container.
+This is how we have successfully moved objects from s3 bucket to daos container.